-The Authority's estimate of prudent and efficient total costs for the Warrill Valley WSS for the 2013-17 regulatory period is outlined in Table 6.1.
-Total costs for 2012-13 are also provided.
+The Authority's Draft and Final Report estimates of prudent and efficient total costs for the Warrill Valley WSS for the 2013-17 regulatory period are outlined in Table 6.1.
+Total costs for 2012-13 are also provided including a renewals annuity deflated from 2013-14 (not actual).
 Total costs reflect the costs for the service contract (all sectors) and do not include any adjustments for the Queensland Government's pricing policies.